-Mince Meat is known as Ground Beef.
+Mince meat is just known as Ground Beef,

 What I would call a Spring Onion, the yanks call a Scallion.
 I'm not sure that anyone in the UK eats semolina anymore, but if they did the Americans call it Cream of Wheat.
 A friend of mine found the word 'semolina' particular funny, saying it sounded like the nae of a cream you'd use to cure a sexual disease.

 Other random words which confuse things: Going to the fairground?
 Be sure to get some Cotton Candy and not Candy Floss.
 Cops here are famous for eating Donuts and not Doughnuts.
 And treacle for some reason, is know as Molasses.
 No really it is, and I don't know why they had to change a perfectly good word either.

 There are some words which Americans just haven't heard of at all.
 Once I turned to a friend and said "Ooh, I'd like a nice Gateaux" - as in the cake, and they had no idea what I was talking about.
 Gateaux of course is a word that the English have borrowed from the French, and thus Americans have rarely heard of it, and certainly never use it.